StarRocks/starrocks/docs/en/sql-reference/sql-functions/json-functions/json-query-and-processing-functions/get_json_bool.md

    +--------------------------------------------------------------------------+
     ```

 3. Get the first element in the array whose path is `k1.key -> k2`.
+The first element is `false` and `0` is returned.

     ```Plain Text
    MYSQL > SELECT get_json_bool('{"k1.key":{"k2":[false, true]}}', '$."k1.key".k2[0]');